A New Perspective on Debiasing Linear Regressions: Introduction

 \subsection{Paper Organization}

 The paper is structured as follows.
 Section \ref{algo:sec} describes our abstract debiasing procedure and shows how the program from the second step can be solved with subgradient descent.
 Section \ref{asymp:sec} proves the main theorem of the paper and provides a confidence interval construction.
 Section \ref{cvs_ls:sec} is dedicated to convex constrained least squares, where we formally describe how one can solve step 1 of our abstract debiasing procedure in such a setting.
+In Section \ref{minkowski:section} we show how our algorithm can be used to debias a Minkowski gauge selector with unknown covariance.
+Section \ref{minkowski:gauge:regularization:sec} considers Minkowski gauge regularization: it shows a new result for this type of optimization program when the design is Gaussian, and shows how one can debias the regularized group LASSO.
 Section \ref{slope_sqrtslope:sec} discusses applications to SLOPE and square-root SLOPE.
 Section \ref{subGaussian:noise:section} contains an extension to non-Gaussian noise.
 Section \ref{simulations:sec} illustrates our results with some numerical studies and finally in Section \ref{discussion:section} we give a brief discussion.
 All technical proofs are deferred to the supplement.